PowerShell/PowerShell/docs/installation/linux.md

 ## OpenSUSE 42.2

-> **Note:** When installing PowerShell Core, OpenSUSE may report that nothing provides `libcurl`.
+> **Note:** When installing PowerShell Core, `zypper` may report the following error:

-`libcurl` should already be installed on supported versions of OpenSUSE.
-Run `zypper search libcurl` to confirm.
-The error will present 2 'solutions'.
-Choose 'Solution 2' to continue installing PowerShell Core.
+> ```
+> Problem: nothing provides libcurl needed by powershell-6.0.1-1.rhel.7.x86_64
+>  Solution 1: do not install powershell-6.0.1-1.rhel.7.x86_64
+>  Solution 2: break powershell-6.0.1-1.rhel.7.x86_64 by ignoring some of its dependencies
+> ```

+> In this case, verify that a compatible `libcurl` library is present by checking that the following command shows the `libcurl4` package as installed:

+> ```sh
+> zypper search --file-list --match-exact '/usr/lib64/libcurl.so.4'
+> ```

+> Then choose the `break powershell-6.0.1-1.rhel.7.x86_64 by ignoring some of its dependencies` solution when installing the `powershell` package.

 ### Installation via Package Repository (preferred) - OpenSUSE 42.2